 GRAND RAPIDS, MICH. - In some cases, change is a good thing.
 In other cases, if it ain't broke, don't fix it.

-Elliott's Newsstand, which had existed in downtown Grand Rapids for 105 years, is making a comeback, despite being forced to close 8 months ago due to renovations being done to the office building it occupied at 50 Monroe Place.
+Elliott's Newsstand, which had existed in downtown Grand Rapids for 105 years, is making a comeback, despite being forced to close nearly a year ago due to renovations being done to the office building it occupied at 50 Monroe Place.

-The newsstand will reopen in the first-floor lobby of the historic McKay Tower.
+The newsstand has now officially reopened in the first-floor lobby of the historic McKay Tower.
 Ironically, that's where Elliott's Newsstand originated in 1912.

-Elliott's will occupy a 700-square-foot space, which also contains an original National Bank vault.
+Elliott's occupies a 700-square-foot space, which also contains an original National Bank vault.
 National Bank was McKay Tower's first tenant.

 "We were given notice this past January that we had to leave our last location on Monroe Ave. -- where we had been a fixture for 44 years," added Bennett.
 "A few months later, I was contacted by McKay Tower and they said they had some space they wanted me to see, and if I was interested, they'd like to reopen Elliott's there.

 "It didn't take me long to forget about my retirement, and decide to bring Elliott's back in business."

 Elliott's founder, Don Elliott, operated the newsstand outside McKay Tower over a century ago.
 Bill Bennett's father, also named Don, purchased the newsstand from Elliott in 1973.
 The younger Bennett bought out his father in the mid-1980s and ran the business until it closed in January 2017.

 "It's progress," said Bennett.
 "Downtown Grand Rapids has been undergoing progress forever.
 Every location we've come from has been a reconstruction project."